mgamio/blog/_posts/2022-01-06-open-closed-principle.markdown

 }
 ```

-## Suddenly an unexpected scenario arises.
+## When suddenly, an unexpected scenario arises

 The developer leaves the company, and a new one arrives—for example, You.